craftingcity/The-Known-World/Prenotes May 14 24.md

 The rhythmic rumble of the cart-wheels against the rough-hewn road begins to slow before it takes a sharp left and quickly halts.
 The depot stands before you, a small two-story building stands boldly on the edge of this thoroughfare, and painted in deep purple paint against the yellow stone - "Web Spun Solutions, Connecting Business in the Deakred Range since 105AF".
 Edgars dismounts and begins to walk inside.

 ### What does the World Know?
 Each of our "mercs" receive 79sp, 8cp for their weekly wages, plus a 25sp Hazard Pay, for a total of 104 sp, 8cp.
-The one dwarf working in the depot is named Horbart Youngkeeper, and was hired
+The one dwarf working in the depot is named Horbart Youngkeeper, and was hired on the same 13-week schedule as the rest of the WSS crew.

+When each "merc" returns to their room, they will find something interesting...
+- Eve will find a formal letter upon her pillow;
+	- "Laush.
+My name is Hedwig a'Alden, I am the Count of the Second Duche of Yerba, and I need your help.
+I knew your mother when she was a Captain in the Civil Peacekeepers of [[Bandeer]], and I knew she would do great things.
+Thankfully, years later, here you are, in the right place at the right time.
+There is a force within Mountain "

 ### What happened?